tho15/carnd-mpc-control-project/README.md

 ### Timestep Length and Elapsed Duration

 The MPC prediction horizon *T* is the duration over which future predictions are made.
 It is determined by the number of timesteps in the horizon *N* and elapsed duration between timesteps *dt*.
-The *N* determines the number of variables the optimized by MPC.
+The *N* determines the number of variables optimized by MPC.
 It is also the major driver of computational cost.
 A longer *dt* could result in less frequent actuations, which makes it harder to accurately approximate a continuous reference trajectory.
 But a shorter *dt* requires larger *N* for a fixed prediction horizon, thus increases computational cost.

 Since our goal is to drive the car in about 50 miles per hour on the track, which is about 22 meters per second.
 We limit the prediction horizon to be about 10 meters, which means our prediction horizon is about 0.5 seconds.
 Beyond that, the track can change enough that it won't make sense to predict any futher into the future.
-We start test with reference velocity from 20 miles, and limit our searh of *N* from 10 - 15, *dt* from 0.025 - 0.075.
-We gradually increased reference velocity once we obtain a good result and adjust the values again for cureent velocity.
+We start test our implementation with reference velocity from 20 miles per hour, and limit our searh of *N* from 10 - 16, *dt* from 0.025 - 0.075.
+We gradually increased reference velocity once we obtain a good result and adjust the values again for the testing velocity.
 Our final choices of *N* is 10, and *dt* is 0.5.
 These two values seem work well for reference velocity from 20 to 60 miles per hour.
-When velocity increae to higher than 80 miles per hour, it has high swing on the second turn after the bridge.
+Athough this settings works when the car speed go to 80 miles per hour in simulator, it does show high swing on the second turn after the bridge.
+This show we need to use a small *T* and different *N* and *dt* for speed higher than 80 miles per hour.

 ### Polynomial Fitting and MPC Preprocessing